williamthoi/Hotel-Matcher/README.md

 # Fullstack Demo
-This is our task for potential new fullstack engineers.
-We expect this task to take less than two hours of work

-Please fork this repo and make a starting commit with the message 'start'.
-Commit your finished code and push to your forked repo when you are finished.
-Thanks 😄
+The initial template was forked from: https://gitlab.com/snaptravel/full-stack-demo

-## TODO
+## What I added

-Implement a simple flask web app that serves html.
+Implemented a simple flask web app that serves html.

 If you are unfamiliar with flask the documentation can be found here